OPEN QUESTION No. 1: How and When Did Joshua Norton Get to San Francisco?

 :: :: ::

-In fact, the first time that anyone put Joshua Norton on a steamer called Franzeska arriving in San Francisco from Rio on 23 November 1849 may not have been until 59 years after the obituaries of 1880.
+But the first time that anyone put Joshua Norton on a steamer called Franzeska arriving in San Francisco from Rio on 23 November 1849 may not have been until 59 years after the obituaries of 1880.

 The trip around the horn was a stormy one.
 Some damage was done to the ship, and the captain was obliged to put in at Valparaiso for repairs and provisions.
 Now, one hundred and one days from Rio, the Franzeska was at last entering the port of San Francisco.
 The date was Friday, November 23, 1849.